Service Learning

 2. Enable students and community partners to engage in experiences that create reciprocal learning opportunities that are informed by the priorities of the people served by the community partner organization;

-3. Create opportunities for students, Faculty, staff and community partners to to contribute to the Faculty of Medicine’s commitment to social accountability and the Faculty’s’ strategic pillar of Serving and Engaging Society;
+3. Create opportunities for students, Faculty, staff and community partners to contribute to the Faculty of Medicine’s commitment to social accountability and the Faculty’s’ strategic pillar of Serving and Engaging Society;

-5. Provide leadership training and scholarly activity to advance service learning in the Faculty of Medicine with our community partner organizations.
+5. Provide leadership training and scholarly activity to advance community-engaged service learning in the Faculty of Medicine with our community partner organizations.

 On completion of the Community Engaged Service Learning Program, the student will be able to: